Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to invest in US stocks from New Zealand

-Find the cheapest brokerage fees when you trade US stocks from New Zealand.
+Find the best platforms and cheapest brokerage fees to help you trade US shares from New Zealand.

 Want to invest in US shares from New Zealand?

-1. Compare brokers with access to US stocks
+1. Compare online share trading platforms with access to US stocks

 3. Fund your account by transferring money from your bank account

-4. Search and select the shares you want to invest in and start trading
+4. Search for and select the shares you want to invest in and start trading.

 Why invest in US stocks?

 There are many reasons for New Zealand investors to own stocks listed in the US.
-The New York Stock Exchange and the NASDAQ, both based in New York, are the two largest stock exchanges in the world in terms of market capitalisation, offering some of the most lucrative opportunities in the world.
+The New York Stock Exchange and the NASDAQ, both based in New York, are the two largest stock exchanges in the world in terms of market capitalisation, offering access to a diverse range of companies.

 How can I invest in US stocks?

-You can invest in international stocks through a select range of trading apps, full service brokers, online share trading platforms and exchange traded funds.
+You can invest in US shares through a broker or via an online share trading platform that provides access to US markets.
 However, not all of the options provided in New Zealand offer a US share trading feature.
-Before signing up to a new account or a broker, it’s important to check which countries are on the books and what the associated fees are.
+Before signing up to a new account or a broker, it’s essential to check which countries are on the books and what the associated fees are.

 CFD trading accounts that trade US stocks